MehnaazAsad/RESOLVE_Statistics/reports/Making new ECO & RESOLVE mocks.md

-- `.bgc2` files are particle and halo files obtained from simulation boxes after running a halo finder.
+- `.bgc2` files are particle and halo files obtained from simulation boxes after running the Rockstar halo finder.